vega/altair/doc/case_studies/exploring-weather.rst

 Of course, the same calculation could be done by using Pandas manipulations to explicitly add a column to the dataframe; the disadvantage there is that the derived values would have to be stored in the plot specification rather than computed on-demand in the browser.
-For more information on these transformations, see :ref:`data-transformations`.

 Next we will explore the ``weather`` field, which encodes a categorical variable describing the weather on a given day.